Insurance14 min read

 How to Verify the Rules Before You Schedule

 Use this guide for exam strategy, then confirm the current licensing steps with official sources before you pay for an appointment.
 Property and casualty licensing is state-administered, and administrative details can change even when the insurance concepts stay the same.
-Check the Utah insurance department first, then the testing vendor candidate handbook, then the application path used after passing.
-The NAIC state insurance department directory is the safest way to find the current regulator site, and NIPR state requirements can help you confirm post-exam application steps where NIPR is used.
+Check the Utah Insurance Department first, then the Prometric Utah insurance page candidate handbook, then the SIRCON application path used after passing.
+The NAIC state insurance department directory and NIPR state requirements can help you confirm post-exam application steps.

 For exam content, keep two buckets separate.
 The national bucket includes property policies, casualty policies, liability principles, negligence, risk management, policy structure, exclusions, conditions, endorsements, and claims concepts.
-The Utah bucket includes regulator authority, producer licensing, unfair practices, cancellation and nonrenewal rules, state auto requirements, residual market mechanisms, and local compliance duties.
+The Utah bucket includes regulator authority, producer licensing under Title 31A-23a, unfair practices, cancellation and nonrenewal rules (31A-21-303), state auto requirements (31A-22-304, 31A-22-307), the Utah Property and Casualty Insurance Guaranty Association (31A-28), and local compliance duties.
 When a question includes a deadline, dollar limit, filing duty, required notice, or licensing step, ask whether it is a general insurance concept or a Utah rule.

 What to Master for Property Questions